 155-44.
-STREET Markers and Traffic Signs.
+Street Markers and Traffic Signs [Amended per Planning Board on 01-24-2012]

 All regulatory signs shall be installed in conformance with the Uniform Code for Traffic Signs.
 A permanent STREET marker shall be placed at each intersection designating the names of the STREETS entering said intersection and shall comply with the specifications as provided by the City.
 All STREET signs shall be of the approved size, color and type set forth by the Community Services Department and shall be purchased at a nominal rate from the Department or other suitable source of supply.
 The signs shall be installed at the expense of the DEVELOPER and done to the satisfaction of the Community Services Department.
+If a roadway is to remain private, a private sign marker shall be added to the street sign.

 155-45.
-Telephone, Electric Utilities and STREET Lights.
+Telephone, Electric Utilities and Street Lights [Amended per Planning Board on 01-24-2012]

 All utility lines for telephone and electric service shall be placed underground in the RIGHT-OF-WAY or in rear-lot EASEMENTS.
 Where telephone and electric service lines are placed underground entirely throughout a subdivided area, said conduits or cables shall be placed within EASEMENTS or dedicated public ways in a manner which will not conflict with other underground services.
 They shall be a minimum of five (5) feet from any other utility.
 Wherever possible, underground services will be placed under grassed areas rather than paved areas.
 Further, all transformer boxes shall be located so as not to be unsightly or hazardous to the public.
 Additionally, all STREET lighting fixtures and poles shall be approved by the Community Services Director or designee.
+The most energy efficient STREET lighting shall be installed.

 155-46.
-Sidewalks.
-[Amended 08-11-92 and 11-28-95 per PLANNING BOARD]
+Sidewalks [Amended per Planning Board on 08-11-92 and 11-28-95]

 A sidewalk is required on at least one side of a STREET in the URBAN CORE and may be required by the PLANNING BOARD on both sides of the STREET where it is deemed appropriate.
 Sidewalks shall be of bituminous concrete or portland cement concrete.
-Bituminous concrete shall not be less than two and one half (2 1/2) inches in thickness and placed over a six- inch gravel base.
+Bituminous concrete shall not be less than two and one half (2 1/2) inches in thickness and placed over a sixinch gravel base.
 Portland cement concrete sidewalks shall not be less than four (4) inches in thickness, reinforced by eight by eight (8 X 8) - six by six (6 x 6) wire mesh and placed on a suitable base not less than twelve (12) inches thick.
 Portland cement concrete sidewalks that cross DRIVEWAYS shall be not less than six (6) inches thick and meet all the standards listed above.
 All sidewalks shall be five (5) feet in width and constructed adjacent to the property line within the STREET RIGHT-OF-WAY.